 This video shows a cabaret act by Holly Woodlawn in Los Angeles.
 The filmmaker, Judith Binder, also spends the time before the show talking to people in the audience, focusing in particular on a group of trans women and drag queens.

 0:00Copy video clip URL Open on shots of a poster announcing Holly Woodlawn, “A Low Life in High Heels.”
 This soon moves to a shot of Judith Binder, the filmmaker, entering the building in which Woodlawn will be performing.
-Binder talks with a man who is apparently Woodlawn’s manager about interviewing her before the show.
+Binder talks with Woodlawn’s manager about interviewing her before the show.
 Binder sits for a spell talking to the people around her while she waits for Woodlawn.
-She then moves to the kitchen, talking to the workers there before finally meeting Holly Woodlawn as she leaves her dressing room and heads towards the stage.
+She then moves to the kitchen, talking to the workers there before finally meeting Woodlawn as she leaves her dressing room and heads towards the stage.
 They chat for a very short while before Woodlawn has to go.
 Woodlawn chats with members of the audience as she heads toward the stage.
 The light is very low so the image is almost completely dark.
 Binder also talks with some of the other people in attendance, especially a group of trans women and drag queens who are fans of Woodlawn.
 The lighting is very low, so Binder repeatedly tries to use a bright aquarium to get shots of their jewelry and outfits.

 16:40Copy video clip URL Lou Reed’s “Walk On The Wild Side” starts, signifying that Woodlawn will soon take the stage.

 18:09Copy video clip URL Woodlawn is introduced and takes the stage.
 She begins performing on the stage soon after, doing a cabaret show with singing and comedy, including a comedic retelling of The Ugly Duckling.